 HELP!: Practical Basics for Recent Graduates

-This half-day workshop for artists working in photography, facilitated by Helen James and designed to improve Professional Development skills and networking opportunities for fine art photographers in London, built on the previous PPD session in February 2004.
+This half-day workshop for artists working in photography, facilitated by Helen James and designed to improve professional development skills and networking opportunities for fine art photographers in London.
 The aim of the seminar was to offer a comprehensive half-day professional development seminar focussing on photographic practice encompassing creating, presenting and selling work, and managing one’s career.

 Me, Me, Me… An Introduction to Self-Promotion for Visual Artists